alex-gutev/live_cells/docs-src/docs/advanced/writing-cells-1.md

 value of the cell is accessed.

-The `addObserver` and `removeObserver` methods are overridden, since these methods are not defined by the base `ValueCell` class, with empty methods.
-These methods are left empty since the cell never notifies its observers that its value has changed and thus there is no need to track the observers.
+The `addObserver` and `removeObserver` methods are overridden, since these methods are not defined by the base `ValueCell` class.
+These methods are left empty since the cell never notifies its observers that its value has changed and thus there is no need to keep track of observers.

 ## Custom Cells with Arguments